olgabrani/jk-synnefo/agkyra.md

     <div class="columns medium-10">
         <h2>General</h2>

-        <p>Agkyra is a syncing client for Pithos Storage. <br>It is a multi-platform,
+        <p>Agkyra is a file syncing client for Pithos Storage. <br>It is a multi-platform,
         stand-alone, end-user application.
 It synchronizes the contents of local user directories with remote Pithos containers through a
         <strong>Graphical User Interface (GUI)</strong> as well as a <strong>Command Line Interface (CLI)</strong>.</p>